HumanCellAtlas/data-portal-content/content/learn/userguides/data-processing-pipelines/optimus-prime-workflow.md

 ## Commonalities Among Sequencing Assays

 The introduction of droplet-based technologies such as inDrop ([Klein, et al., 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4441768/)) and Drop-seq ([Macosko, et al., 2015](https://www.sciencedirect.com/science/article/pii/S0092867415005498)) moved the throughput of a single-cell RNA sequencing experiment from hundreds, to thousands, of cells.
-Technology developed by [10X Genomics](https://www.10xgenomics.com/) further increased the throughput to tens or even hundreds of thousands of cells and has opened up the possibility of creating datasets for millions of cells.
-Common trends among many of the single cell transcriptomics high-throughput technologies is that they comprise 1) the use of microfluidics to capture individual cells in oil droplets containing barcoded beads and enzymes, 2) short read 3’ single-strand DNA sequencing, and 3) use of a unique molecular identifier (UMI) as well as a cell barcode to tag each transcript as a unique molecule from a particular cell.
+Technology developed by [10X Genomics](https://www.10xgenomics.com/) further increased throughput to tens or even hundreds of thousands of cells and has opened up the possibility of creating datasets for millions of cells.
+Common among many of the single cell transcriptomics high-throughput technologies is the use of:

+* microfluidics, which captures individual cells in oil droplets containing barcoded beads and enzymes
+* short read 3’ single-strand DNA sequencing
+* a unique molecular identifier (UMI) as well as a cell barcode to tag each transcript as a unique molecule from a particular cell

 The bead-specific barcodes and UMIs are encoded on sequencing primers that also contain polyT tracts to enable binding of the primers to polyA+ mRNA transcripts.
 After lysing cells, mRNA transcripts bind to the polyT tracts in the primer and transcripts are reverse transcribed to generate barcoded cDNA.
 Note that all cDNA molecules from a single cell have the same barcode, but they have different UMIs.
 Thus every transcript that is captured from an individual cell can be mapped to its cognate cell and also counted as a single transcript, correcting for PCR bias. cDNAs are pooled for amplification and construction of libraries to facilitate 3’ DNA sequencing.

 We aspire to leverage commonalities in assays to enable a general computational workflow for processing many single cell transcriptomics modalities.
 While there will be some differences between assays that will have to be specifically addressed in the workflows, the many common steps will be leveraged into a general workflow.